 Subtypes provide additional identity to cards, such as Human, Golem, or Machine.
 Some Abilities specifically target or benefit certain Subtypes, creating unique synergies for deck-building strategies.
 For example, an ability that affects all "Humans" would take effect on a "Human Engineer" as well as a "Human Soldier", or subsequently, a "Machine" Creature and a "Machine Factory" Structure may both benefit from the same effect.

-Trophy cards aren’t a separate type but are marked with a Trophy icon.
-Destroying a Trophy card awards points to the player who destroyed it.
+Not all cards carry Trophies, but those that have at least 1 are sometimes called "Trophy Cards".
+Destroying a Trophy card awards points to the player who destroyed it at the end of the turn.
 Collecting enough Trophies (equal to the starting Life Force) wins the game.

 No. Each card has a position grid indicating its valid placements.
 Cards may only be played from your hand to the green "Initial" spaces.
 If a position is occupied, you may not play another card to that space unless explicitly stated.